alexandruast/platform-inception/README.md

 * docker-enforcer and vulnerability assessment for docker images/files

 #### Changelog
+td-agent-bit to listen on udp socket
+lnav ansible role
 lnav added to fluentd container to have a minimal log inspect ability
 yaml-to-consul to delete only non-declared keys
 ansible builders for heavy lifting!